matthewjberger/scoop-nerd-fonts/README.md

 # Scoop bucket for Nerd Fonts

-This repo is contains manifests for installing Nerd Fonts using the [scoop package manager](https://github.com/lukesampson/scoop) for Windows.
+This repo contains manifests for installing Nerd Fonts using the [scoop package manager](https://github.com/lukesampson/scoop) for Windows.

 To add this bucket: